Article published on the 1st of March, 2023.

 - In the "Rules" tab of the "Create project" step, we type in a pre-evaluation title and message to display to the user before the step execution rule is evaluated.
 We inform the user that the title "MASTER" is reserved.

-- We then add an execution rule and title it "Check project title".
+- We then add a Before execution rule and title it "Check project title".

 - For "Action", we select "Hold".
 This action makes it possible for us to stop the user from creating the project and display a message to them.
 After this, they can return to a previous step.